 - Grow the rangewide population 50 percent by 2050

-The plan can be downloaded in its entirety on this site, or chapter by chapter on the Golden-winged Warbler Working Group site.
+The plan can be downloaded in its entirety on the olden-winged Warbler Working Group site.
 There is also an additional chapter on wintering grounds conservation that was published in 2016.

 Best Management Practices—Regional Guides: These guides—one for the Great Lakes region and one for the Appalachian region—are distilled from the plan to provide only the most important management actions.
 They provide land managers and landowners with science-based, regionally specific strategies and techniques for developing and restoring habitat for Golden-winged Warblers.

 Habitat Supplements: These two-page documents provide specific guidance for 11 common habitat types within the Golden-winged Warbler’s range.
 They are concise and intended to be carried into the field to facilitate implementation.
 Supplements are available for the following habitats: